About me

 A person slices a block of butter on a wooden cutting board with the word "Squisito" engraved on it.

 Lucy lives in a suburb of Augusta, Georgia, with her husband, David, and mini-goldendoodle, Henry.
-Their three adult children, two in-law adult children, and six grandchildren all live in Georgia.
+Their three adult children, three in-law adult children, and six grandchildren all live in Georgia.

 A family portrait with two adults and five young children standing outside on a grassy area with a misty lake in the background.